-It took just 40 minutes for general admission passes to the first weekend of 2019’s Coachella Valley Music and Arts Festival to sell out.
+It takes less than a day for passes to Coachella Valley Music and Arts Festival to sell out.
 The annual music festival at the Empire Polo Club in Indio has grown from an independent experiment to the Goliath of festivals, drawing more than 150 musicians, dozens of celebrities, and hundreds of thousands of fans to Greater Palm Springs each spring.

 But even without a coveted wristband, you can still partake in the festivities: Head to one of the parties taking over Palm Springs hotels or book tickets to a pre- or post-Coachella concert in Los Angeles or San Francisco.
 No camping required.